MilkyDeveloper/ReshadeForUWP/README.md

 An awesome GUI wrapper that injects Reshade in UWP apps and games.
 It also supports Xbox Game Pass PC and Microsoft Store games.

----

 ## Installation

 Just go to the [releases page](https://github.com/MilkyDeveloper/ReshadeForUWP/releases/) to install Reshade for UWP.
 It's a portable/bundled exe so there's no setup required whatsoever!

 ## Design

-Image of Reshade for UWP setup that's using the UWP Acrylic effect (despite being a Win32 WPF app)
 ![Image of Reshade for UWP setup](https://raw.githubusercontent.com/MilkyDeveloper/dump/%F0%9F%96%BC/Reshade%20for%20UWP%2012_26_2020%209_18_07%20PM.png)

-Image of Reshade's Oilify effect being applied to the Xbox Game Pass PC version of Crusader Kings 3 from the automatic setup of this app
+<div align="center">Image of Reshade for UWP setup that's using the UWP Acrylic effect (despite being a Win32 WPF app)</div>

 ![Image of the Reshade Oilify effect being applied to the Xbox Game Pass PC version of Crusader Kings 3](https://raw.githubusercontent.com/MilkyDeveloper/dump/%F0%9F%96%BC/Crusader%20Kings%20III%2012_26_2020%209_21_55%20PM.png)
+<div align="center">Image of Reshade's Oilify effect being applied to the Xbox Game Pass PC version of Crusader Kings 3 from the automatic setup of this app</div>

 ## Usage